 9. What reporting obligations does my brokerage firm have with respect to RMDs?

-Unlike cost basis reporting, where the IRS requires brokerage firms and other financial institutions to provide investors with certain information, there are no formal RMD reporting obligations placed upon brokerage firms.
-As a service to customers, brokerage firms may provide RMD computations.
-But mistakes can be made, and investors should carefully double-check any brokerage firm's RMD computation using the IRS's RMD worksheets.
+The IRS requires brokerage firms and other financial institutions that are custodians or trustees of traditional IRAs calculate or offer to calculate the RMD for IRA owners and to report this information to the IRS.
+Firms that serve as administrators to employer-sponsored retirement plans typically have the same responsibility for plan participant RMDs.
+But mistakes can be made, and investors should carefully double-check any firm's RMD computation using the IRS's RMD worksheets.
 Tools such as FINRA's RMD Calculator can also be helpful, as can the assistance of a tax professional.

 One thing the IRS makes very clear is that RMD calculations are ultimately the taxpayer's responsibility, so don't rely blindly on calculations by your IRA custodian or retirement plan administrator.